Police Department Services

 Child Passenger Safety Seat Installation and Inspections

-Child Passenger Safety Technicians use their considerable knowledge and expertise at a variety of community-based activities, such as child safety seat checks, where parents and caregivers receive education and hands-on assistance.
-CPS technicians also keep up-to-date on the latest technical information about child passenger safety through seminars and other continuing education opportunities.
+Child Passenger Safety technicians use their considerable knowledge and expertise at a variety of community-based activities, such as child safety seat checks, where parents and caregivers receive education and hands-on assistance.
+CPS technicians also keep up to date on the latest technical information about child passenger safety through seminars and other continuing education opportunities.
 For more information on Child Passenger Safety, visit the National Child Passenger Safety Certification website.

 Law enforcement officers and agencies are frequently requested by schools, businesses, and community members for direction and presentations on what they should do if confronted with an active shooter event.
-The Civilian Response to Active Shooter Events (CRASE) course, designed and built on the Avoid, Deny, Defend strategy developed by ALERRT in 2004, provides strategies, guidance and a proven plan for surviving an active shooter event.
+The Civilian Response to Active Shooter Events course (CRASE), designed and built on the Avoid, Deny, Defend strategy developed by ALERRT in 2004, provides strategies, guidance and a proven plan for surviving an active shooter event.